greycubesgav/integrify/README.md

   When copying files, extended attributes should be preserved to ensure integrity data is copied. e.g. rsync -X source destination
        osx : cp -p source destination

 ```
+### Benefits

+* Unlike an external .sfv file, the checksum data is stored along with the file metadata meaning individual files can be moved between directories, or
+even copied between servers (using a tool such as rsync) and the checksum data remains.

+### Use Cases

+#### Digital Photography - Corrupt Photo Detection

+1. RAW image files are copied from the camera to disk
+2. Integrify checksums are added to the file after copying
+3. One of the files becomes corrupt through underlaying disk failure.

+###### Identify the corrupt file

+    integrify -c _D600023.NEF
+    _D600023.NEF : passed